benbalter/benbalter.github.com/_posts/2010-11-08-what-fourteen-century-apple-pie-teaches-us-about-sharing.md

 ---
-author: Ben Balter
-title: |
-  What Fourteen-Century Apple Pie Teaches Us About Sharing
+title: What Fourteen-Century Apple Pie Teaches Us About Sharing
 description: "Last week writer Monica Gaudio received an e-mail from a friend congratulating her on getting an article published in the Northeast-regional cooking magazine Cooks Source.
 There was only one problem -- she didn't.
-The article, a recipe for fourteen-century apple pie, was lifted, word-for-word, from Gaudio's Web site. "
+The article, a recipe for fourteen-century apple pie, was lifted, word-for-word, from Gaudio's Web site."
-layout: post
-categories:
-  - Law
-  - Technology
-tags:
-  - citations
-  - copyright
-  - facebook
-  - food
-  - foodies
-  - journalism
-  - memes
-  - online reputation
-  - plagiarism
-  - recipes
-  - twitter
-  - youtube
-post_format: []
 ---

 Everyone knows the old adage: "If it's on the internet, it must be true free.[^1]" It turns out despite the internet's [otherwise murky attribution waters](http://www.huffingtonpost.com/jay-rosen/the-uncharted-from-off-th_b_96575.html), that's not quite the case.